Maine Court Records

 How Do You Get a Traffic Ticket Reduced in Maine?

 To get a traffic ticket reduced in Maine, the alleged offender may ask the court to reduce the cost of fines during a court hearing.
 The motorist may request to have the penalties reduced with proof documents that support the request at the hearing.
-Afterwards, the judge may rule to dismiss the ticket, reduce the fines, or provide another amicable resolution depending on the circumstances surrounding the case.
+Afterward, the judge may rule to dismiss the ticket, reduce the fines, or provide another amicable resolution depending on the circumstances surrounding the case.
 If the driver appeals a traffic case and wins the case, the ticket may be reduced or dismissed.

 Can You Get a Speeding Ticket Dismissed in Maine?

-If the court determines in a contested hearing that a traffic ticket was issued in error, it may dismiss the ticket.
-There are no prosecuting attorneys at Maine contested hearings.
+If the court determines in a contested hearing, that a traffic ticket was issued in error, it may dismiss the ticket.
+There are usually no prosecuting attorneys at Maine contested hearings.
 Instead, the law enforcement official that issued the ticket represents the state.
-If the officer cannot prove that the alleged violation occurred, and the driver can present convincing evidence that the traffic ticket was unfairly issued, the court will dismiss the case and relieve the driver of all associated penalties.
+If the officer cannot prove that the alleged violation occurred, and the driver can present convincing evidence that the traffic ticket was unfairly issued, the court may dismiss the case and relieve the driver of all associated penalties.
 With speeding ticket cases, Title 29-A Maine Revised Statutes Section 2075(4)(A) requires the court to consider the results of a measurement of the driver’s speed by radar as sufficient evidence in a hearing.
 Hence, if the state cannot provide this evidence or any other convincing evidence, the case may be dismissed.

 Alternatively, completing a court-ordered defensive driving course may lead the court to dismiss Maine traffic tickets, reduce insurance rates, and even remove demerit points from the driver’s record.
 After completing the program, the driver may submit the completion certificate to the Maine Bureau of Motor Vehicles.
-However, this option is only available to a traffic offender once in 12 months.
+However, this option is available to a traffic offender once in 12 months.

 What Happens if You Plead Guilty to a Traffic Ticket in Maine

-In Maine, pleading guilty to a ticket is pleading guilty to the violation.
+In Maine, pleading guilty to a ticket is considered equivalent to pleading guilty to the violation.
 It means that the individual accepts paying any associated fines and acquiring demerit points on their driving record.
 Traffic ticketing in the state is managed centrally, allowing alleged offenders to pay for their tickets online.
 They can also pay via mail, over the phone, or in person, by visiting the Violations Bureau.

 Mailing address: